 So who is setting the tone for your online reputation?

 This question has special meaning for us lately, as one of our clients is working to recover from the remarks left by a tiny number of disgruntled customers from years past (and possibly unscrupulous competitors).
 They are having to “clear their name,” so to speak, one day and one account/complaint at a time.

 The bad news in this situation is that underwhelming reviews are affecting their business.
 The better news, however, is that there are steps this client (and you) can take to correct the situation:

 1. Set up and Maintain the Right Accounts

-The first step in establishing a positive online reputation is making sure you have accounts on the major review sites like Yelp, Google+, and any other review site that your customers or prospects might comment on.
+The first step in establishing a positive online reputation is making sure you have accounts on the major review sites like Yelp, Google my Business, and any other review site that your customers or prospects might comment on.
 Doing so will allow you to provide accurate information, give you a place where satisfied customers can leave good reviews, and make it easy for you to monitor what’s being said about you online.

 2. Be Active on Social Media

 In many ways, social media websites like Facebook, Twitter, Google my Business, and LinkedIn are the ultimate customer service portals.
 They make it easy for buyers to interact with you, get to know about your company, and ask questions, with the added benefit that satisfied buyers can publicly thank you and easily refer you to others.

 3. Make the Most of Social Listening

 Just being active on social media isn’t enough, though.
 To guard your reputation, you want to make the most of social listening.
 This practice involves setting up a feed of automated alerts that are triggered anytime someone tweets or posts about certain topics or keywords (for example, your company’s name or product brand names).
 With a little bit of smart social listening, you can keep a close eye on conversations taking place around your business and give insightful answers to questions when needed.